ArturoSer/Recipe-Roulette/README.md

 * Open Index.html with Live Server to inspect Code or visit: PLACE HOLDER

 ## Mockup
-- The following animation shows the web application's functionality:
+- The following picture shows the web application's functionality:

 ![A website with a 'I'm feeling luck' button followed by a recipe for roast beef](./assets/images/homepage.png)